Printed on 3/17/2026

 For informational purposes only.
 This is not medical advice.

-The Fetal Weight Estimate calculator uses the Hadlock formula (1985) to estimate fetal weight from four standard ultrasound measurements: biparietal diameter (BPD), head circumference (HC), abdominal circumference (AC), and femur length (FL).
-This is the most widely used and validated formula for estimated fetal weight (EFW).
+The Fetal Weight Calculator uses the Hadlock formula (1985) to estimate fetal weight (EFW) from four standard ultrasound measurements: biparietal diameter (BPD), head circumference (HC), abdominal circumference (AC), and femur length (FL).
+This is the most widely used and validated formula for estimated fetal weight worldwide.
 The result is classified as small for gestational age (SGA, <10th percentile), appropriate for gestational age (AGA, 10th–90th), or large for gestational age (LGA, >90th).
 EFW has a margin of error of ±15% and is crucial for detecting growth restriction (IUGR) and macrosomia.
+Use alongside [Gestational Age Calculator](/tools/gestational-age) to confirm gestational age before interpreting percentile classification.

 Formula: Hadlock: log₁₀(EFW) = 1.3596 + 0.0064(HC) + 0.0424(AC) + 0.174(FL) + 0.00061(BPD)(AC) − 0.00386(AC)(FL).
 All measurements in cm.